The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 Whitney Portal is the typical terminus for the JMT, and these are views from Trail Crest.

 Horseshoe Meadow is the better NOBO option (in my opinion) because you technically still won’t miss out on any sections of the JMT.
-You’ll start a little further South, but if you plan accordingly, you can still go summit Whitney (AND you can leave you pack behind at camp!
+You’ll start a little further south, but if you plan accordingly, you can still go summit Whitney (AND you can leave you pack behind at camp!
 Winning!).

-Honestly, starting from Horseshoe Meadows seems like the better NOBO option to me, plus that area is just gorgeous.
-You could even plan for a summit of Mount Langley (another California 14er) as well if you were up for the challenge.
 There are two main trails that will lead you from the Horseshoe Meadow Trailhead to the JMT: Cottonwood Lakes Trail (SO GOOD!) and Cottonwood Pass Trail (also very good!).
 I’ve hiked both of these trails and love them.
 For my JMT hike we started at Cottonwood Pass.

-One thing to note here, is if you apply for NOBO permits, you’ll have to list each day’s campsite (which is super annoying, especially because it doesn’t really matter).
+One thing to note here is if you apply for NOBO permits, you’ll have to list each day’s campsite (which is super annoying, especially because it doesn’t really matter).
 Use this website as a guide for campsites to put down during your application process.
 This made it super easy for me.
 I’ll make my more detailed plan later, but for the sake of the application process, I appreciated this resource.

 >> Now it’s your turn: Write down your preferences.
 Pick your preference for SOBO trailheads, or determine your NOBO trailhead preference.